Study in Australia: complete guide for international students

 Every education provider has a range of different clubs, societies and sports teams that you can join so make sure you’re putting yourself out there and getting involved.

 For example, at KBS each trimester we hold several free internal and external events designed to be interactive and inspiring for all our students.
-They include guest speakers, expert panels, multicultural days and much more.
+They include guest speakers, expert panels, kindness week, multicultural days and much more.

 4. Follow your interests to meet like-minded people